adarj/invoice-demo/README.md

     * An option to upload a scanned PDF invoice
 - [ ] User can edit invoice data
 - [ ] User can delete invoice data
-- [ ] User can download an uploaded scanned invoice
+- [x] User can download an uploaded scanned invoice
+- [x] User can list all invoices
-- [ ] User can list all invoices and sort by customer or invoice date
+- [ ] User can sort invoices by customer or date
 - [ ] User can filter list of invoices by customer
 - [x] Uses a database to store invoice data